ebelmont/ANSS_data/README.md

-# Data related to the Adams-Novikov spectral sequence at p=3
+# Adams-Novikov charts and data at the prime 3

 This repository contains miscellaneous documentation, charts, and data related to [Guozhen Wang's `MinimalResolution` program](https://github.com/pouiyter/MinimalResolution),